dpol2000/familyTree/readme.md

 Other fields may include first name, last name, date of birth and so on (see the Example page).

 You don't have to set the partnership from both sides, i.e., if *a.partner = b*, then *b.partner* will be set to *a*.

+You can set persons' partners and parents both as objects and id's.
+For example, if *a.id = 1*, then *b.partner = a* and *b.partner = 1* mean the same.
+The id field must be an integer.
+It may be convenient to use id's when you load persons information from the server.

 Note that you don't have to specify children or siblings: information about parents is enough to build the tree.